janneswaegers/STACKS_workshop/workshop.md

 + parameter optimalisation

+Understanding the de novo parameters: http://catchenlab.life.illinois.edu/stacks/param_tut.php

 + -r 0.8 =loci found in 80% of the population or, r80 loci
 + popmap for circa 20 samples
-+ Paris 2017: We found that the highest polymorphism of r80 loci resulted from n = M, n = M or n = M + 1
++ Paris et al. 2017: We found that the highest polymorphism of r80 loci resulted from n = M, n = M or n = M + 1
 + Do for M=1 to M=6

 ```